TaligentDev/LibreBIMLive/README.md

 - Complete versioning system for all changes
 - Powerful role based user managment

-First public version will be released the 06/20/2022
+and much more!

-Stay tuned, more informations will be released here on next weeks
+First public version will be released on 06/20/2022, so stay tuned, more informations will be published on next weeks